ervitis/exchange-rates-operator/README.md

-#Exchange Rates API operator
+# Exchange Rates API operator

-An operator using the exchange rates api
+An operator using the exchange rates api.
+This operator uses the following image of the repo [https://github.com/ervitis/exchangerateapp](https://github.com/ervitis/exchangerateapp)

 ## DONE

+- Reconcile controller for the operator
+- Run operator inside localhost cluster (minikube)

 ## DOING

-- Reconciler controller for the operator
 - Logs to see state
+- Define ENV for exchange rates api: configmap or secret

 ## TODO

-- Run operator inside localhost cluster (minikube)
-- Modify status table when describe manifest
+- Modify status table when describe pod status
-- Attach db
+- Attach db (optional)
-- Define ENV for exchange rates api